invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/framework/deprecated/transco-assemblies.md

 	</ExtensionObject>
 </ExtensionObjects>
 ```
 Notice the **DependenciesObject** and the **DependencyObject**.
-Ensure that the Assemblies are uploaded to storage inside the assemblies folder and that the exact name for the dll matches the one in storage.
-Note: Only add the required dependencies as adding all dependencies can greatly reduce the execution speed since each dll has to be downloaded from storage.
+Ensure that the Assemblies are uploaded to storage inside the assemblies folder and that the exact name for the DLL matches the one in storage.
+Note: Only add the required dependencies as adding all dependencies can greatly reduce the execution speed since each DLL has to be downloaded from storage.

 ## Assemblies

-To execute functions within your Transco function you will need to include the dll/assembly which contains the function, the assemblies need to be uploaded to the same container as the Transco configs **transcoconfigsstore** but need to be in a subfolder called **assemblies** example: "assemblies/[dllname].dll"
+To execute functions within your Transco function you will need to include the DLL/assembly which contains the function, the assemblies need to be uploaded to the same container as the Transco configs `transcoconfigsstore` but need to be in a subfolder called `assemblies` example: `assemblies/[dllname].dll`

 Sample code to be used later in the sample call: